 We measured ease of setup based on how intuitive backpacking water filters are and how many steps each one requires to set up.
 We also consider how easy it is to access different water sources.

-The easiest set-ups are the ones that require little thought and easy access.
-No parts or steps to follow.
+The easiest setups are the ones that require little thought and easy access.
+The best score models have no parts to carry around or steps to follow.
 On-the-go systems prove to be the easiest here.
 The basic Lifestraw is the best for this.
-This filter, unlike other more complex on-the-go systems, requires you to find a puddle or accessible water source and simply drink.
+Unlike other more complex on-the-go systems, this filter requires you to find a puddle or accessible water source and simply drink.

 Purification Tablets are also pretty simple.
 Those like the MSR Aquatabs and Potable Aqua Drinking Water Germicidal Tablets require you to drop them in the water and wait.
 The Aquamira Water Treatment Drops are also pretty simple, but with a steeper learning curve.
-These require you to follow a series of specific steps where you have to mix two solutions, then wait different periods of time depending on what you need to eliminate from the water.
+These require you to follow a series of specific steps where you have to mix two solutions and wait a specified time amount of time.
+The time frame depends on what contaminates you need to eliminate from the water.

 Hand pumps are also relatively easy to set up and offer great access to all sorts of water sources.
 The Katadyn Hiker Pro, Katadyn Hiker Microfilter, and MSR MiniWorks EX are favorites because the intake can grab water from the smallest nooks and crannies.
 The MSR Guardian works well for this, but it has a larger particle screen that makes it harder to reach shallow sources.
-All pump filters are good for reaching water over steep banks, boat sides, or fast rivers when water access can be an issue.
+Pump filters excel at reaching water over steep banks, boat sides, or fast rivers when water access can be an issue.

 Gravity filters require more effort to set up because you need a place to elevate them.
-In some cases, you can put it on a rock on a slope and that'll do.
-In other scenarios, you need to hang it.
+The ideal scenario is to hang the filter from a branch.
+If that is not available, you may need to get creative in a pinch; a rock could work.
 They typically earn a lower score in this category.
-Reservoirs that are very flexible with large openings. like those found in the Katadyn Gravity Filter, can get water from most water sources.
+Reservoirs that are very flexible with large openings like those found in the Katadyn Gravity Filter can get water from most water sources.
 However, because you have to scoop up water, the source needs to have a sufficient pool to collect water.
 Shallow pools are harder to reach.

 Ease of Filtration